Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 We've also introduced a new error, named `AuthenticationRequiredError`.
 This error will show up when a credential fails to authenticate silently and has the same impact on `ChainedTokenCredential` as the `CredentialUnavailableError`, which is to allow the next credential in the chain to be tried.

-Most importantly, errors and logged exceptions may now point to our new troubleshooting guidelines, available here: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md
+Most importantly, errors and logged exceptions may now point to the new [troubleshooting guidelines](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md).

 ## New credentials